wp-plugins/flv-gallery/README.txt

 == Changelog ==

+= 1.3 =
+* Changed PHP calls to ensure that local PHP settings don't jack up the output

 = 1.2 =
 * Changed the CSS properties for the dialog window, allowing you to set the background color and border style separately.
 * Added ability to add videos hosted on a streaming server.